 It’s not rocket science but I really loved Jo’s comment to us about flicking through the magazines and seeing what we are being drawn towards.
 I had a preconceived idea about what images I would use, I had taken with my a photocopy of a painting we bought in Corfu last summer and a Thank MOO card as much of the beginning of 2019 is guided by the closing of Charlie Moo’s.
 Once I started to collate all my images I’d cut out I realised they were all pastel colours blues, greens and pinks without even noticing my eye was drawn to these.

-One of my main goals for 2019 is to declutter my home office and change it from a part office part stock room into somewhere I can relax too.
-On my Vision Board I added words and phrases “clear out the clutter”, “time for relaxation” to encourage me to work towards this goal.
+One of my main goals for 2019 was to declutter my home office and change it from a part office part stock room into somewhere I can relax in.
+On my Vision Board, I added words and phrases “clear out the clutter”, “time for relaxation” to encourage me to work towards this goal.
 I also added a beautiful upholstered luxury chair too.
 The idea here is to have a space to curl up in, to read, digest my thoughts, feelings, ideas and goals.
-I also found numerous words around books, reading, bestseller as I really want to get my second book out there this year.
+I also found numerous words around books, reading, bestseller as I really want to get my second book, “Networking A Successful Small Business” out there.

 Turning the process of creating your vision board into a networking event meant conversation naturally flowed.
 We talked about VA’s, business growth, closing down businesses and rebranding.
 The atmosphere was relaxed and informal and it became a learning experience too.